juliohintze/crunchyroll-webos/README.md

 # Crunchyroll - WebOS TV App

+*Crunchyroll&trade; is a registered trademark of the Sony Pictures Entertainment Inc. This project is not affiliated with Crunchyroll, Team Crunchyroll, or the Sony Pictures Entertainment Inc.*

+## About

 Unofficial WebOS TV App for Crunchyroll.\
 The last Crunchyroll app you will ever need!